rhel-labs/instruqt/image-mode-day2/01-switch-registries/assignment.md

 Switch to a new image
 ===
-The hostname for our new central registry is [[ Instruqt-Var key="CONTAINER_REGISTRY_ENDPOINT" hostname="rhel" ]].
+The hostname for our new central registry is **[[ Instruqt-Var key="CONTAINER_REGISTRY_ENDPOINT" hostname="rhel" ]]**.
 We can migrate this host to our new registry with `bootc switch`.
 Note that we haven't changed the repository name or tag, just the registry hostname.
 ```bash,run
 sudo bootc switch [[ Instruqt-Var key="CONTAINER_REGISTRY_ENDPOINT" hostname="rhel" ]]/test-bootc
 ```

 At first glance, `bootc switch` doesn't look very different from `bootc upgrade`.
 It will download and prepare the new image to a local deployment location on disk.
-You'll notice that since this image has a different SHA from our original image, so it will pull all of the layers even though the images are identical.
+It downloads any layers it detects are different based on the metadata availble in the registry.

-We can confirm that this image has been pulled from our new registry by checking the staged section of `bootc status` and looking at the image path.
+We can see in the output of `bootc switch` that our new image has been queued to be activated the next time the host boots.
+We can also see if there's any changes waiting by checking the staged section of `bootc status`.
+If there was no image staged for use, that section would read `null`.

 ```bash,run
 sudo bootc status | grep staged: -A 8
 ```

-If we needed to wait for a maintenance window we could stage changes immediately, then schedule the reboot.
+If we needed to wait for a maintenance window we could stage the changes, then schedule the reboot.
 Let's restart the system now to get our changes.

 ```bash,run
 sudo reboot
 ```

 Once the system has completed rebooting, you can log back in.

 Username:

 ```bash,run